shakfu/py-js/README.md

 - Packaging and deployment of python3 externals has improved considerably but is still a work-in-progress: basically needing further documentation, consolidation and cleanup.
 For example, there are currently two build systems which overlap: a bash/makefile build system and a new python based build system to handle more complex cases.
 Use the Homebrew variations in the bash/makefile build system for most build use cases and if you would like to build a self-contained static external then use `python3 -m builder py_static --install && python3 -m builder static_ext` in the `py-js/sources/py` directory.
 Clearly this is not optimal / user-friendly and needs work.

-- The `py` and `pyjs` objects are currently marked as experimental pre-release pre-alpha and still need further unit/functional/integration testing and field testing of course!
+- Despite their relative maturity, the `py` and `pyjs` objects are currently marked as pre-release pre-alpha and still need further unit/functional/integration testing and field testing of course!

 - As of this writing, the `api` module, does not (like apparently all 3rd party python c-extensions) unload properly between patches and requires a restart of Max to work after you close the first patch which uses it.
 Unfortunately, this is a known [bug](https://bugs.python.org/issue34309) in python which is being worked on and may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.